Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 The speech recognition service periodically generates hypotheses about the words the service has recognized.
 Based on these hypotheses (also known as partial results or intermediate results), the translation service creates *translation.hypothesis* response messages.

 The hypothesis messages contain only results in text.
-Thes are not sent back to the client by default.
+They are not sent back to the client by default.
 The client can use the `features` query parameter to request them.
 The *translation.hypothesis* message is suitable **only** for enhancing the user speech experience; you must not take any dependency on the content or accuracy of the text in these messages.

 | Field | Description |
 | - | - |